-This Samsung Galaxy S21 vs. Galaxy S20 comparison reveals all the changes you can expect from the next-generation flagship.
+This Samsung Galaxy S21 vs. Galaxy S20 face-off shows how much can change over a generation.
 Although the Samsung Galaxy S21 didn't get a radical redesign, it would be wrong to think of the Galaxy S21 as a "more of the same"-style update.

-While many of the improvements are what you might expect — a faster processor, updated UI and better battery efficiency — you might be surprised the new model has S Pen support and a dual telephoto lenses.
-Did we mention it costs $200 less than last year's Samsung Galaxy S20?
+While many of the improvements are what you might expect — a faster processor, updated UI and better battery efficiency — you might be surprised that one of the new models has S Pen support and dual telephoto lenses.
+Did we mention all the new phones cost $200 less than last year's comparable Samsung Galaxy S20 models?

 - Here are the best Samsung phones right now

 We'll need to conduct a full review of the Galaxy S21 to gauge its performance against the S20 — you can read our hands-on review with the Galaxy S21, as well as the Galaxy S21 Ultra hands-on while our testing continues.
 Still, we know enough to compare the 2021 flagships with the current handsets Samsung offers.
-Here's how the Samsung Galaxy S21 vs. Galaxy S20 showdown is shaping up.
+Here's how the Samsung Galaxy S21 vs. Galaxy S20 showdown is shaping up so far.

 Samsung Galaxy S21 vs. Galaxy S20: Specs